 There are alternatives!

-Cream Cheese & Sour CreamTry a schmear of non-dairy cream cheese on your bagel or a dollop of veggie sour cream in your burrito and find out how amazing these cruelty-free versions taste.
+Cream Cheese and Sour CreamTry a schmear of dairy-free cream cheese on your bagel or a dollop of veggie sour cream in your burrito and find out how amazing these cruelty-free versions taste.
 Tofutti cream cheese is also incredible in dairy-free cheesecake.
 Yum!

 MilkMooo-ve over cow’s milk.
 Dairy-free milks, made from soy, rice, almond, or hemp, pack a mighty flavor and nutritional punch.
-They come nutritionally enriched, and in plain, sweet vanilla, creamy chocolate, and strawberry flavors.
+They come nutritionally enriched in plain, sweet vanilla, creamy chocolate, and strawberry flavors

-FAB FACT: Almond milk contains 50% more calcium than cow’s milk.
+FAB FACT: Almond milk contains 50 percent more calcium than cow’s milk.
 Also, nut milks contain a wide variety of vitamins and minerals not found in cow’s milk.

 FAB FACT: Free of cholesterol, trans fats, and preservatives.

 ButterYou won’t believe it’s not butter.
 No, seriously, you won’t.
-Use non-dairy butters for cooking, baking, and spreading.
+Use dairy-free butters for cooking, baking, and spreading.

 FAB FACT: No cholesterol or trans fats.

-MayoJust as tasty and healthier than the animal-based version, veggie mayo is great on sandwiches or perfect for creating creamy dressings.
+MayoJust as tasty and healthier than the animal-based version, veggie mayo is great on sandwiches and perfect for creating creamy dressings.